Visible spectrum

 The visible spectrum is the band of the electromagnetic spectrum that is visible to the human eye.
 Electromagnetic radiation in this range of wavelengths is called visible light (or simply light).

 The optical spectrum is sometimes considered to be the same as the visible spectrum, but some authors define the term more broadly, to include the ultraviolet and infrared parts of the electromagnetic spectrum as well, known collectively as optical radiation.

 A typical human eye will respond to wavelengths from about 380 to about 750 nanometers.
 In terms of frequency, this corresponds to a band in the vicinity of 400–790 terahertz.
 These boundaries are not sharply defined and may vary per individual.
 Under optimal conditions, these limits of human perception can extend to 310 nm (ultraviolet) and 1100 nm (near infrared).

 The spectrum does not contain all the colors that the human visual system can distinguish.
-Unsaturated colors such as pink, or purple variations like magenta, for example, are absent because they can only be made from a mix of multiple wavelengths.
+Unsaturated colors such as pink, or purple variations like magenta, for example, are absent because they can be made only from a mixture of multiple wavelengths.
 Colors containing only one wavelength are also called pure colors or spectral colors.

 Visible wavelengths pass largely unattenuated through the Earth's atmosphere via the "optical window" region of the electromagnetic spectrum.
-An example of this phenomenon is when clean air scatters blue light more than red light, and so the midday sky appears blue (apart from the area around the Sun which appears white because the light is not scattered as much).
+An example of this phenomenon occurs when clean air scatters blue light more than red light, and so the midday sky appears blue (except around the Sun, where it appears white because the light is not scattered as much).
 The optical window is also referred to as the "visible window" because it overlaps the human visible response spectrum.
-The near infrared (NIR) window lies just out of the human vision, as well as the medium wavelength infrared (MWIR) window, and the long-wavelength or far-infrared (LWIR or FIR) window, although other animals may perceive them.
+The near infrared (NIR) window lies just out of the human vision, as do the medium wavelength infrared (MWIR) window and the long-wavelength or far-infrared (LWIR or FIR) window, although other animals may perceive them.